Etruscan origins: Historical claims of autochthonous (indigenous) origin

 In 1942, the Italian historian Massimo Pallottino published a book entitled The Etruscans (which would be released in English in 1955).
 Pallottino presented various hypotheses that gained wide acceptance in the archeological community.
 He said "no one would dream of asking where Italians or Frenchmen came from originally; it is the formation of the Italian and French nations that we study."
 He meant that the formation process for Etruscan civilization took place in Etruria or nearby.
 Formulating a different point of view on the same evidence, Pallottino says:

 J. P. Mallory compares the Etruscans to other remnant non Indo-European central Mediterranean populations, such as the Basques of the Iberian Peninsula and southern France, who absorbed the art styles and alphabet of their Greek neighbors.

 The British archaeologists, Graeme Barker and Tom Rasmussen, were also fervent supporters of the "autochthonous theory".
-In their book, The Etruscans, they state, "There is no evidence for the kind of cultural break at the Villanovan/Etruscan transition envisaged by either of the ‘plantation’ models from the eastern Mediterranean, or for a folk movement of either kind from continental Europe in the Late Bronze Age,".
-Thus, inferring that the Etruscans were indigenous to Italy and descended from the later communities of Etruria.
+In their book, The Etruscans, they state, "There is no evidence for the kind of cultural break at the Villanovan/Etruscan transition envisaged by either of the 'plantation' models from the eastern Mediterranean, or for a folk movement of either kind from continental Europe in the Late Bronze Age,".
+Thus, inferring that the Etruscans were indigenous to Italy and descended from the previous communities of Etruria.

 Many supporters of this theory also believed that the Etruscans had foreign influences on their culture.
-For instance, the historian, Mario Torelli agreed with Dionysius’s claims and believed that the Etruscans inherited elements of their culture from other Italic peoples.
-Robert Leighton also agreed with the “autochthonous theory”, but he believed the Etruscan's culture was impacted by Greek and Phoenician merchants.
+For instance, the historian, Mario Torelli agreed with Dionysius's claims and believed that the Etruscans inherited elements of their culture from other Italic peoples.
+Robert Leighton also agreed with the "autochthonous theory", but he believed the Etruscan's culture was impacted by Greek and Phoenician merchants.